 Co-Founder

 Sebastian is a licensed architect with extensive design and construction experience.
-Prior to founding Tankhouse, Sebastian was an Associate Partner at Foster + Partners New York where he lead the design and project management for over 3 million square feet of residential, commercial and cultural projects throughout North and South America.
+Before Tankhouse, he was an Associate Partner at Foster + Partners in New York, where he led design and project management for more than 3 million square feet of residential, commercial, and cultural work across North and South America.

-Sebastian earned his master's degree in architecture from the University of Buenos Aires (2002) and a master's degree in real estate development at New York University’s Schack Institute.
-Sebastian has held teaching positions at the University of Buenos Aires and the Boston Architectural College.
+He earned a master's in architecture from the University of Buenos Aires and a master's in real estate development from NYU's Schack Institute, has taught at the University of Buenos Aires and the Boston Architectural College, and serves on the board of the Van Alen Institute.